 The duo were set to join Erin Cole-Baker for a split bill tour in America in June 2020 however these plans are on hold due to Covid.
 Instead continuing to ride the wave of musical inspiration that has seen them release two albums in the past three years they returned to the studio and began working on album number three ‘Kindness grows’ thier most significant work to date.

 Collaborating with dear friends Alex Selman(Producer/Engineer) and Andrew Hodgins and using an array of vintage analog recording equipment that has the capacity to capture the warmth and magic of music has propelled the development of the unique Little Ripples sound.
 ‘Kindness Grows’ has been born by a community of passionate musicians and friends, a proudly self funded, grass roots, production.
 Currently being mixed at Revolver studio in Auckland and due for release late in 2021.

 With the resurgence of Vinyl as a medium, and Auckland’s new record pressing plant, Holiday Records, Little Ripple’s are taking the plunge and getting their upcoming third album pressed to Vinyl.
-Vinyl is a growing niche market.
-Little Ripples see this as an opportunity to connect with avid vinyl collecting parents to share the magic of putting on an album and enjoying the warmth of the sound that is unique to this format with their children.
+Little Ripples see this as an opportunity for avid vinyl collecting parents to share the magic of putting on an album and enjoying the warmth of the sound that is unique to this format with their children.